openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 ## Professional manuals

 As Enterprise COBOL experience advances, the need for professional documentation is greater.
 An internet search for Enterprise COBOL manuals includes: “Enterprise COBOL for z/OS documentation library - IBM”, link provided below.
 The site content has tabs for each COBOL release level.
-As of December 2022, the current release of Enterprise COBOL is V6.4.
-Highlight the V6.4 tab, then select product documentation.
+As of February 2026, the current release of Enterprise COBOL is V6.5.
+Highlight the V6.5 tab, then select product documentation.

 [https://www.ibm.com/support/pages/enterprise-cobol-zos-documentation-library](https://www.ibm.com/support/pages/enterprise-cobol-zos-documentation-library)